fulcus/3neurons-Artificial-Neural-Networks-And-Deep-Learning/README.md

 #### Transfer Learning
 By leveraging previously trained models and including them in the structure of our new model we were able to obtain a noticeably higher accuracy.
 The first model we used was **VGG16**, which, after several tries and substantial tweaking surprised us with the astounding accuracy of 87%.
-We also tried VGG19 and made some changes to the structure of the layers: by thorough experimentation and inspired by famous architectures, we decided to add a Global Average Pooling layer right after the convolutional part of the network, substituting the previous MLP network.
+We also tried **VGG19** and made some changes to the structure of the layers: by thorough experimentation and inspired by famous architectures, we decided to add a Global Average Pooling layer right after the convolutional part of the network, substituting the previous MLP network.
 This reduced the number of parameters to be trained and obtained equally good results as we already got enough nonlinearity in the convolutional part.
 With this approach we reached an accuracy of 90%.
-To further improve the performance we tried some newer models, **Inception** and Xception.
+To further improve the performance we tried some newer models, **Inception** and **Xception**.
 We then proceeded to tune the hyperparameters and structure of the model.
 Following are some of the parameters that mostly influenced it:
 * the **learning rate** was changed from 1e-5 to 5e-5 and eventually lowered to 2e-5 to reduce oscillations